jbeee/xparallaxjs/README.md

 #### with tweening

-- A horizontal parallax scroll derived from: http://www.pixxelfactory.net/jInvertScroll/

-- but built to function more cleanly on mobile
+- A horizontal parallax scroll derived from: http://www.pixxelfactory.net/jInvertScroll/ but built to function more cleanly on mobile and to be screensize agnostic.

 	* touch - swipe handling
 	* responsive
 		Tested With